 Our success depends on the continued contributions of our Health Enthusiasts, and the loss of these contributions could have a material adverse effect on our business.
-We must attract, train and retain a large and growing number of qualified Health Enthusiasts, while controlling related labor costs and maintaining our core values.
+We must attract, train and retain a large number of qualified Health Enthusiasts, while controlling related labor costs and maintaining our core values.
 Our ability to control labor and benefit costs is subject to numerous external factors, including regulatory changes, prevailing wage rates, and healthcare and other insurance costs.
 We compete with other retail and non-retail businesses for these Health Enthusiasts and invest significant resources in training and motivating them.
-There is no assurance that we will be able to attract or retain qualified Health Enthusiasts in the future, which could have a material adverse effect on our business, financial condition and results of operations.
+We may not be able to attract or retain qualified Health Enthusiasts in the future, which could have a material adverse effect on our business, financial condition and results of operations.